 Employee Name

-Job Title: SSN N#:
+Job Title: S SN#:

-I hereby request a personal leave of absendunderstand that the maximum period of time
+I hereby request a personal leave of absence understand that the maximum period of times. ee for the period ne which may be fromto I one (1) month.

-I also understand that if I do not return to work at the end or before the completion of the period I will be considered to have voluntarily resigned my job with the Company.
-I understand that extensions will not be granted.
+I also understand that if I do not return to v period I will be Company.
+I understand that extensions wi considered to ha ive voluntarily resign

-I understand that this personal leave is a nacomplete discretion of management.
-I also writing and that any leave of absence grant o understand that tl nis leave of a
+I understand that this personal leave is a no complete discretion of management.
+I also writing and that any leave of absence grant understand that this leave of absence

-I also understand that a leave of absence for dates for purposes of merit review to be ac or ] longer at one ti me will cause the
+I also understand that a leave of absence for dates for purposes of merit review to be ad or longer at one time will cause the

-I also understand that my return to work for at that time and that I should verify that m work.
+I also understand that my return to work from at that time and that I should verify that my work.

-I also understand that the Company does not pay my health premiums during a personal leave of absence and that if I wish to continue my insurance coverage during a leave of absence I must pre-pay my health insurance coverage.
+I also understand that the Company does not and that if I wish to continue my insurance insurance coverage.

-Personal leaves of absence will not apply to any absence that is governed by an applicab le law.
+Personal leaves of absence will not apply to o any absence th nat is governed by an applicable law.

-Dated: Employee S Signature
+Dated: Employee e Signature

-FO R OFFICE USE ( ONLY
+FOI R OFFICE USI E ONLY

 Date Received:

-Leave Approved: From: To:
+Leave Approved: From: Τ o:

 Leave Rejected:

-Employee must return to work by c or will be cor nsidered a volu ntary resignation.
+Employee must return to work by or will be considere d a voluntary resignation.

 Dated: By:

 Copy given to employee by on